-THE ATLANTIC The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
+THE ATLANTIC ***Honorable mention for the 2020 Outstanding Feature Story Award from the Society of Environmental Journalists*** The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
 Then again, those aren’t so great either.
-On a sweltering July day, I follow Annise Dobson down an overgrown path into the heart of Seton Falls Park.
-It’s a splotch of unruly forest, surrounded by the clamoring streets and cramped rowhouses of … More Cancel Earthworms
+On a sweltering July day, I follow Annise Dobson down an overgrown path into the heart of Seton Falls Park. … More Cancel Earthworms

 ADVENTURE JOURNAL In the new world of unreliable snowfall, ice skates offer a swift and sublime form of backcountry travel.
 The sky was the color of charcoal when Luc Mehl stepped onto the frozen ribbon of the Selawik River.
 The smoldering ember of the horizon announced the arrival of a cold, clear day.
 But it … More The revolution will be hard, fast, and frozen